Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Introduction

-Despite these improvements, most post-merger signals are still expected to be weak~\cite{Evans:2021gyd, Torres-Rivas:2018svp}.
-Next-generation detectors are only expected to record post-merger signals with a signal-to-noise ratio (SNR) greater than five approximately once per year~\cite{Evans:2021gyd}.
+Despite these improvements, most postmerger signals are still expected to be weak~\cite{Evans:2021gyd, Torres-Rivas:2018svp}.
+Next-generation detectors are only expected to record postmerger signals with a signal-to-noise ratio (SNR) greater than five approximately once per year~\cite{Evans:2021gyd}.
 Below this SNR threshold, any signal will also yield almost entirely uninformative posteriors on the source properties~\cite{Chatziioannou:2017ixj}.
-Given that CE is projected to observe hundreds of thousands of BNS mergers annually~\cite{Baibhav:2019gxm, Iacovelli:2022bbs, Gupta:2023lga}, techniques that lower the threshold for post-merger detection and informativeness will substantially increase the scientific yield.
+Given that CE is projected to observe hundreds of thousands of BNS mergers annually~\cite{Baibhav:2019gxm, Iacovelli:2022bbs, Gupta:2023lga}, techniques that lower the threshold for postmerger detection and informativeness will substantially increase the scientific yield.

 Future observatories are assumed to employ the same measurement process as existing detectors: recording modulations of fringe light and calibrating these modulations to a strain time-series~\cite{LIGOScientific:2010weo,Sun:2020wke}.
-In the quantum measurement literature, this measurement process is known as \emph{homodyne readout}~\cite{fritschel2014balanced}.
-Detector sensitivity with this readout is quantified through the power spectral density (PSD) of the strain readout channel, where the total density is the sum of quantum and classical noise contributions.
-Both the time-series data product and the quantum shot noise are a result of the homodyne readout.
+In the quantum measurement literature, this measurement process is known as \emph{homodyne detection}. {In the GW instrumentation community, homodyne detection is employed when using fringe light as a local oscillator (also called DC readout) or when using a separately-supplied local oscillator for balanced homodyne detection~\cite{fritschel2014balanced}.} Detector sensitivity with any form of homodyne readout is quantified through the power spectral density (PSD) of the strain channel, where the total density is the sum of quantum and classical noise contributions.
+Both the time-series data product and the quantum shot noise are a result of using homodyne readout, {regardless of whether it is implemented through DC readout or balanced homodyne detection}.

 The quantum noise is unlike classical noises, because its effect depends on the choice of quantum measurement process.
 Alternative measurements schemes are physically possible and modify the statistical properties of both signals and noise.
 Such readout methods are still limited by randomness from quantum mechanical indeterminacy, but can have more favorable statistical figures of merit than those implied by additive quantum shot noise power, even with squeezing applied~\cite{Ng:2016, Tsang:2023, Gardner:2024frf}.
 Additionally, they can be restricted to the frequency bands dominated by quantum noise, in practice greater than $1\,$kHz, resorting to standard homodyne elsewhere.